Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Convulsive Diazepam 0.5% -10 mg (2 ml)

-Psychomotor agitation Diazepam 0.5% - 0.1 ml / kg, but not more than 2 ml 10-20 mg once, in the absence of effect after 15 minutes, the drug may be re-administered.
+Psychomotor agitation Diazepam 0.5% - 0.1 ml/kg, but not more than 2 ml 10-20 mg once, if there is no effect after 15 minutes, the drug can be re-administered.

 Dyspeptic Metoclopramide hydrochloride monohydrate 5.27 mg Adults and adolescents over 14 years of age: 3-4 times a day, 10 mg of metoclopramide (1 ampoule) intravenously or intramuscularly.